PARENTAL ALIENATION IS CHILD ABUSE

 Everyone has heard of a deadbeat dad but do you know what a malicious mom is?
 Like being a deadbeat parent, parental alienation is not gender specific and it affects not only the child(ren) and targeted parent but siblings, grandparents, aunts, uncles and step parents.
 The intention of this site is not only to be a voice for children, but a learning portal for adults and children alike.
 I am an 18 year old college freshman at the University of West Georgia and as I develop this site (with help some help from my Dad), you will see parental alienation through the eyes of a young teenage woman.
 Children should have a chance to be heard and not suffer in silence.

 What is Parental Alienation?

 Parental alienation is domestic violence by proxy.
 It is a form of child abuse performed by a hostile aggressive parent against the other, targeted parent, using their child(ren) as a weapon during a child custody dispute between unwed, separated, divorcing or divorced parents.

 What is Parental Alienation Syndrome?

-Parental Alienation Syndrome arises when an alienating parent successfully indoctrinates a child's hatred and denigration of the targeted parent.
+Parental Alienation Syndrome arises when an alienating parent successfully indoctrinates hatred into a child's mind causing the child to denigrate the targeted parent on his/her own.
 Having been successfully programmed and or brainwashed into hating the targeted parent, the child reinforces tactics of alienation on their own.
 The child may incorporate false memories including experiences they've observed or heard of from others.
 The alienating parent is held harmless by the child and is completely absolved of any responsibility for the child's ill will towards the targeted parent

 Is Parental Alienation Syndrome Recognized by Professionals?